Top 10 Sports Fitness Watches Reviewed and Rated

-It does all of the fitness trackers things, like count calories and steps, monitor heart rate, track sleep, but it also measures stress recovery.
-IT includes guides to follow to balance out your exertion through activity and rest.
+It does all of the fitness tracker things, like count calories and steps, monitor heart rate, track sleep, but it also measures stress recovery.
+It includes guides to follow to balance out your exertion through activity and rest.

 The Suunto 3 Fitness is suitable for a wide range of sports; swimming, hiking, running, gym workouts, cycling, and several more.